Remote Learning (Previously Home Learning)

 Pobble is an online writing platform.
 They post a free picture a day with prompts for discussion and writing.

 Interactive Resources has some fun original games, again to support learning in mathematics and English.
-Many of their games require a subscription and have been turned into apps, but they can also sometimes be trialled for 'evaluation only' from the some of the linked sites on this page.
-You can also sign up for a 14 day trial to access a number of resources. www.interactive-resources.co.uk
+Many of their games require a subscription and have been turned into apps available on iOS, android and amazon.
+Sadly the evaluation resources are no longer available due to flash player being removed from browsers.
+You can however sign up for a 14 day trial to access a number of resources. www.interactive-resources.co.uk

 Music Theory has some content always free with lessons and exercises to do at home.
 For all ages and musical abilities.